+Putting on the style: steps in the development of the look that launched a thousand face.
+Opposite: somewhere because as just another teenage transitory halfway condition, perhaps the oddest circumstance a human being can experience, I used sometimes to bathe, all alone and naked, in a mountain lake above my home in Wales; and then as I stepped into the cold dark water, high in those empty hills, I used to feel distinctly cultlike myself.

 Alluring indeed in ancient times, for good or for evil, must have seemed the person who appeared to have defied the decrees of destiny itself, and presented male and female in one.
 What heady rites of hermaphroditism we may imagine, among the oaks and sacred rivers of antiquity!
 What forbidden sensations were evoked!
-I know something of them myself, for when I was in that transitory halfway condition, perhaps the oddest circumstance a human being can experience, I used sometimes to bathe, all alone and naked, in a mountain lake above my home in Wales; and then as I stepped into the cold dark water, high in those empty hills, I used to feel distinctly cultlike myself (though the sheep, as it happens, were my only acolytes).
+I know something of them myself, for when I was in that tinctly cultlike myself.
 We read that in some polytheistic cultures intersexuality was regarded with reverence, and I still get letters from readers in the East who appear to approach the matter with a satisfying mixture of awe and prurience.
-Monotheism regarded it with less favor.
+Monotheism regarded it with less favour.
 Boy George and I might go well with pagan springs and forest rituals, but Jehovah would probably have turned us into pillars of salt, and the Christian ethos too, though devoted to ecumenical missions in other ways, has certainly not dedicated itself to the unifying of the sexes.
 As its dogmatists might say, what God hath sundered let no man put together!